chronark/terraform-provider-vercel/docs/resources/project.md

 ## Importing

-Use the Vercel `projectID`, e.g:
+Project resources can be imported using the project name, e.g:

 ```
-$ terraform import vercel_project.app prj_qgfWWlgVzRgIkrGVjhDi6ovmmsx8
+$ terraform import vercel_project.app my-project
 ```

-For team projects, prefix the project id with the team id followed by a slash (`/`), e.g:
+For team projects, prefix the project name with the team id followed by a slash (`/`), e.g:

 ```
-$ terraform import vercel_project.team_app team_y4tZByVi8ZSPSvHGptjP21Lu/prj_caqJd29Md3VVCUQogqsBgeSNPSJO
+$ terraform import vercel_project.team_app team_y4tZByVi8ZSPSvHGptjP21Lu/my-project
 ```

-Slashes in the project or team IDs may be URL-escaped (percent-encoded) if needed.
+Slashes in the project name or team ID may be URL-escaped (percent-encoded) if needed.